conversion pixel

 The Master’s Degree in Nursing is the minimum educational level that enables you to practice as a family nurse practitioner.
 For the most part, Master’s programs take around two years to complete and require prospective learners to have completed a Bachelor’s Degree in nursing.
 Find out how to get a master’s in nursing and start your career right.

 Keep in mind that not any master’s in nursing will do.
 You must find a program with an FNP specialty.
-While it will have some core curriculum that’s common to all MSN programs, it also provides FNP-specific courses and preparation in patient-provider relationship management and patient-centered care.
+While it will have some core curriculum standards for all MSN programs, it also offers FNP-specific courses and preparation in patient-provider relationship management and patient-centered care.

-Nightingale College offers a wonderful CCNE-accredited MSN FNP Program designed explicitly for BSN holders who want to become Advanced Practice Registered Nurses with a specific emphasis on the role of family nurse practitioner.
-We strongly believe that quality education is the foundation of a successful career, and our Nightingale College’s programs deliver on that belief.
-The FNP Master’s program combines online instruction, one in-person seminar, and preceptorship experience.
+Nightingale College offers an excellent CCNE-accredited MSN FNP Program designed for aspiring learners seeking to become family nurse practitioners.
+We strongly believe that quality education is the foundation of a successful career, and our Nightingale College programs deliver on that belief.
+The FNP Master’s program combines online instruction, one in-person seminar, and a preceptorship experience to provide quality education in the most accessible manner within a concise 24-month program

 Enroll in our MSN FNP Program and become a family nurse practitioner!